-It’s a Coating Matter: Controlled-Release Fertilizers in Agriculture
+It’s a Coating Matter: Controlled-Release Fertilisers in Agriculture

-Controlled-release fertilizers (CRF) are considered the fertilizer technology with the highest nutrient use efficiency.
+Controlled-release fertilisers (CRF) are considered the fertiliser technology with the highest nutrient use efficiency (NUE).

-Over 50 years ago, ICL’s Osmocote Controlled-Release Fertilizers (CRF) introduced the first polymer-coated fertilizers in the USA: an NPK granule with an organic resin coating, ensuring that one application of nutrients would be enough for a long time.
-It marked the start of a whole new principle of fertilizer application.
+Over 50 years ago, ICL’s Osmocote Controlled-Release Fertilisers (CRF) introduced the first polymer-coated fertilisers in the USA: an NPK granule with an organic resin coating, ensuring that one application of nutrients would be enough for a long time.
+It marked the start of a whole new principle of fertiliser application.
 This concept was originally developed for high-value ornamental plants grown in pots, where loss of nutrients directly affect the quality of the crop.
-The CRF concept was quickly adopted in other high-value crops such as strawberries and fruit trees, where efficiency and simplicity of fertilizer application made a lot of sense.
+The CRF concept was quickly adopted in other high-value crops such as strawberries and fruit trees, where efficiency and simplicity of fertiliser application made a lot of sense.

-Adoption in more extensive horticultural and agricultural crops was not yet the case, mainly because of the price gap between CRF and conventional fertilizers.
-In the last 10–15 years, new technical developments have enabled more economical and more efficient CRF products, creating possibilities for a more widespread use of controlled-release fertilizers in agriculture.
+Adoption in more extensive horticultural and agricultural crops was not yet the case, mainly because of the price gap between CRF and conventional fertilisers.
+In the last 10–15 years, new technical developments have enabled more economical and more efficient CRF products, creating possibilities for a more widespread use of controlled-release fertilisers in agriculture.

 The Highest Nutrient Use Efficiency

-CRF is considered as the fertilizer technology with the highest nutrient use efficiency.
-It is widely recognized that mineral fertilizers, including CRF, are responsible for feeding about half of the world’s population.
-Conventional fertilizers dissolve in the soil immediately after application, only providing nutrition for a short time.
-Multiple fertilizer applications are necessary to ensure that the crop gets the nutrition it needs.
+CRF is considered as the fertiliser technology with the highest nutrient use efficiency.
+It is widely recognised that mineral fertilisers, including CRF, are responsible for feeding about half of the world’s population.
+Conventional fertilisers dissolve in the soil immediately after application, only providing nutrition for a short time.
+Multiple fertiliser applications are necessary to ensure that the crop gets the nutrition it needs.
 Multiple applications can also be practically complex for big farms as they are costly and, as we know from recent studies, increase problems with soil compaction.

 Thanks to their special coatings, CRF granules release their nutrients gradually over an extended time.
 Depending on a CRF product’s longevity, nutrient release takes several weeks up to many months.